 When people are desperate, they become vulnerable to fraudsters who are after their hard-earned money.
 Have you fallen victim to credit scammers?
 Do you know how to protect yourself when confronted by fake credit providers?

-JustMoney approached experts to find out how you can spot a credit scam so that you can protect yourself.
+JustMoney approached experts to find out how you can spot a credit scam and avoid being caught out.

 Tip: To speak to a credible consultant about a personal loan, visit this page.